Gunnar Nelson (fighter): Ultimate Fighting Championship

-Gunnar faced Santiago Ponzinibbio on July 16, 2017 at UFC Fight Night 113.
+Nelson faced Santiago Ponzinibbio on July 16, 2017, at UFC Fight Night 113.
 He lost the fight by knockout in the first round.
 At the post-fight press conference, Gunnar claimed that Ponzinibbio poked him in the eye during one of the earlier exchange and caused him see double: "And I really should have said something because I was seeing double for the rest of the fight.
 He caught me with a shot that I didn’t really see."
 Ponzinibbio dismissed Gunnar's claim and stated, "I went there to knock him out and thank God it went as expected, I won by knockout.
 If (the eye poke) happened, of course it wasn’t intentional, but I watched the video again and didn’t see it."
+However pictures from the fight clearly show that Ponzinibbio poked Gunnar's eyes number of times in the fight.
 After the fight, Gunnar appealed his loss, as the referee had failed to stop the fight due to eye pokes under the Unified Rules of MMA; his appeal was denied by UFC.

-Gunnar was expected to face Neil Magny on May 27, 2018 at UFC Fight Night 130.
-However, it was reported on April 28, 2018 that he was pulled from the event due to knee injury.
+Nelson was expected to face Neil Magny on May 27, 2018, at UFC Fight Night 130.
+However, it was reported on April 28, 2018, that he was pulled from the event due to knee injury.

-Gunnar faced Alex Oliveira on December 8, 2018 at UFC 231.
+Nelson faced Alex Oliveira on December 8, 2018, at UFC 231.
 He won the fight via a rear-naked choke after opening a brutal cut with an elbow in round two.

-Gunnar faced Leon Edwards on March 16, 2019 at UFC Fight Night 147.
+Nelson faced Leon Edwards on March 16, 2019, at UFC Fight Night 147.
 He lost the fight via split decision.

-Gunnar was expected to face Thiago Alves on September 28, 2019 at UFC Fight Night 160.
+Nelson was expected to face Thiago Alves on September 28, 2019, at UFC Fight Night 160.
 However, Alves pulled out of the fight in mid-September due to undisclosed injury, and he was replaced by Gilbert Burns.
 He lost the fight via unanimous decision.

-As the first fight of his new multi-fight contract, Gunnar was expected to return from extended hiatus and face Cláudio Silva on March 19, 2022 at UFC Fight Night 204.
+As the first fight of his new multi-fight contract, Nelson was expected to return from extended hiatus and face Cláudio Silva on March 19, 2022, at UFC Fight Night 204.
 However, Silva pulled out in early March due to a knee injury and he was replaced by Takashi Sato.
 Gunnar won the fight via unanimous decision.

 Nelson was scheduled to face Daniel Rodriguez on March 18, 2023, at UFC 286.
 However, Rodriguez withdrew from the event for undisclosed reasons and he was replaced by Bryan Barberena.
 Nelson won the fight via armbar submission in the first round.
-He was awarded a 'Performance of the Night' bonus for the finish.
+He was awarded a Performance of the Night bonus for the finish.

+After a two-year hiatus from competing, Nelson faced Kevin Holland on March 22, 2025 at UFC Fight Night 255.
+He lost the fight by unanimous decision.

+Nelson was rescheduled to face Neil Magny on July 19, 2025 at UFC 318.
+However, two weeks prior to the event, it was reported that he had to withdraw from the fight due to a hamstring injury.